Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: More Experiment Results on Generated Dataset

 \subsection{More Details of Ablation Study}

-The ablation variant \textit{nPIR} sets $\mathcal{L}_{\mathrm{PIR}}$ to 0 for all epochs throughout lifelong learning.
+The ablation variant \textit{w.o.PIR} sets $\mathcal{L}_{\mathrm{PIR}}$ to 0 for all epochs throughout lifelong learning.
 We still perform PIR so that EE can be executed.
-The ablation variant \textit{nBR} removes the BR module from DREE.
+The ablation variant \textit{w.o.BR} removes the BR module from DREE.
 Consequently, EE no longer influences learning, since the enhanced behaviors are not used.
-The ablation variant \textit{nEE} disables behavior replacement after PIR.
+The ablation variant \textit{w.o.EE} disables behavior replacement after PIR.
 This modification affects the BR module (as the quality of buffered behaviors is no longer improved) but does not impact the PIR module.
 For all ablation variants, we fix $N \gets 3.56$.
 Because different ablations have different learning capacities, they may converge to different expected values of $M^+$.
 Fixing $N$ ensures that all ablation variants perform the same number of PIR executions, enabling a fairer comparison.